letehaha/currency-rates/README.md

 The server will:

 1. Create the SQLite database
-2. Seed DB with available historical data
+2. Seed DB with available historical data (up to 2025-11-27)
 3. Fetch historical rates from all providers up to today
 4. Start the HTTP server on `http://0.0.0.0:8080`